 - (1) The charity and its property shall be managed and administered by a committee comprising the officers and other members elected in accordance with this constitution.
-The officers and other members of the committee shall be the trustees of the charity and in this constitution are together called 'the trustees'. - (2) The charity should have the following officers: - (a) a chair, - (b) a vice chair, - (c) a secretary, and - (d) a treasurer. - (3) Every trustee must be a paid-up member of the charity. - (4) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19. - (5) The number of trustees shall be not less than 5 and not more than 15. - (6) Transitional arrangements for election or selection of trustees. - (a) The first trustees of a new U3A (including officers) shall be those persons acting as a steering group at the conclusion of the meeting at which this constitution is adopted.
+The officers and other members of the committee shall be the trustees of the charity and in this constitution are together called 'the trustees'. - (2) The charity should have the following officers: - (a) a chair, - (b) a vice chair, - (c) a secretary, and - (d) a treasurer. - (3) Every trustee must be a paid-up member of the charity. - (4) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19. - (5) The number of trustees shall be not less than 5 and not more than 15. - (6) Transitional arrangements for election or selection of trustees.

+(a) The first trustees of a new U3A (including officers) shall be those persons acting as a steering group at the conclusion of the meeting at which this constitution is adopted.
 At any time up till the first annual general meeting the existing trustees may co-opt additional trustees up to the maximum number specified in sub-clause 16(5).
-The first trustees will serve until the first annual general meeting when all will retire but be eligible for nomination and subsequent election. - (b) Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted. - (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (8) No-one may hold any specific officer position or be an ordinary (non- officer) trustee for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service. - (9) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.
+The first trustees will serve until the first annual general meeting when all will retire but be eligible for nomination and subsequent election.

+(b) Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted.

+- (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (8) (a) The chair and vice chair shall not serve for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service. (b) The secretary and treasurer shall not serve for a continuous period in excess of 5 years without an interval of at least 1 year between the periods of service. - (9) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.

-17. Appointment of trustees
+17 Appointment of Trustees

-- (1) The charity at each annual general meeting shall elect up to 12 trustees (including officers). - (2) The elected trustees may, at any time, co-opt up to 3 trustees until the next annual general meeting and may reappoint such co-opted trustees for one additional period which may not extend beyond the following annual general meeting or be excluded by clauses 16(7) to 16(8) whichever is the sooner. - (3) The officers will normally be elected directly by the annual general meeting. - (4) No-one may be elected a trustee or an officer at any annual general meeting unless prior to the meeting the charity is given a notice that: - (a) is signed by a member proposing a candidate for a specified role who is entitled to vote at the meeting: - (b) is signed by an unconnected member seconding the same candidate for the same specified role who is entitled to vote at the meeting; - (c) is signed by the person who is to be proposed to show his or her willingness to be appointed.
+- (1) The charity at each annual general meeting shall elect up to 12 trustees (including officers). - (2) The elected trustees may, at any time, co-opt up to 3 trustees until the next annual general meeting and may reappoint such co-opted trustees for one additional period which may not extend beyond the following annual general meeting or be excluded by clauses 16(7) to 16(8) whichever is the sooner. - (3) The officers will normally be elected directly by the annual general meeting. - (4) No-one may be elected a trustee or an officer at any annual general meeting unless prior to the meeting the charity is given a notice that:

+(a) is signed by a member proposing a candidate for a specified role who is entitled to vote at the meeting;

+(b) is signed by an unconnected member seconding the same candidate for the same specified role who is entitled to vote at the meeting;

+(c) is signed by the person who is to be proposed to show his or her willingness to be appointed.